hollenstein/xlsxreport/DOCUMENTATION.md

 | ---------- | ------------------ | ------------------ |
 | P40238     | 1,000,000          | 2,000,000          |

- When generating a report, XlsxReport first extracts sample names by looking for columns containing the `sample_extraction_tag`, removing the tag, and removing leading or trailing white space characters.
+ When generating a report, XlsxReport first extracts sample names by looking for columns matching the `sample_extraction_tag` regular expression pattern, removing the matched string, and removing leading or trailing white space characters.
 The remaining strings, in this case "sample_1" and "sample_2", are used as the extracted sample names for all `tag sample sections` of the report template.
-To assembly the `tag sample section`, columns are selected that contain a combination of the specified `tag`, i.e. "Intensity", and any of the extracted sample names, which are "Intensity sample_1" and "Intensity sample_2".
+To assemble the "intensities" section, columns are selected that match the regular expression pattern specified with `tag`, i.e. "Intensity", and any of the extracted sample names, which resulst in the selection of the columns "Intensity sample_1" and "Intensity sample_2".

 #### The comparison section